Mowbray-R-V/Model-based-RL/README.md

 [📘 A. P. Dawid.
 The well-calibrated Bayesian.
 Journal of the American Statistical Association, 1982]
 [📘 M. H. DeGroot and S. E. Fienberg.
 The comparison and evaluation of forecasters.
 The statistician, 1983.]

-# Exploration
+# 📘Exploration
 ## Naïve random exploration (best suited for tabular data, compute costly for large dimensional problem)
 1. ε-greedy → Watkins (1989), Sutton & Barto (1998/2018).
 2. Softmax/Boltzmann → Sutton & Barto, Kaelbling et al. (1996), Thrun (1992).
+## Directed exploration
+### Uncertainty-driven exploration focuses exploration where where the agent’s knowledge is ambiguous.
+1.

 # Model free Benchmark Analysis